SymfonyCasts/netgen-layouts/sfcasts/block-view-deep.md

 using our layout!

 Let's spice this page up a bit!
 Go back to the layouts admin and edit the "Individual Recipe Layout".
-Add a new Grid and change it to a "Dynamic Collection"... that uses "Contentful Search.
+Add a new Grid and change it to a "Dynamic collection"... that uses "Contentful search".
 Load Skills, show the newest first and limit to 3.

 Ok, if we "Publish and continue editing"... then refresh... whoa!
 It's cool that we can just put those anywhere now.
 Though, let's wrap that in a container.
 And...